 Respected theologian, Wayne Grudem, defines the sufficiency of Scripture as meaning that Scripture contained all the words of God He intended His people to have at each stage of redemptive history, and that it now contains everything we need God to tell us for salvation, for trusting and obeying Him perfectly.
-This is highlighted in 5 points:
+He explained:

 (a) We can find all that God has said on particular topics and issues by searching the Bible alone.
 We do not need to search through all the writings of Christians throughout history, or through all the teachings of the church or the subjective feelings or impressions that come to us, in order to find what God requires of us.
 We find God’s requirement by “examining the Scriptures” (Acts 17:11).

 (b) At each stage of redemptive history, God’s word has always been sufficient.
 God has not spoken to mankind any more words He requires us to believe or obey than that we have in the Bible.
 Man cannot add any more words to what God has already spoken to His people.